 Susan GunnSusan Gunn, director, first joined the staff as office coordinator in 2012.
 In 2015, she took on the role of communications manager and, in 2018, director.
 Her previous overseas experience was in mainland China beginning in 1991.
 While there, she studied Chinese in Beijing and trained middle school teachers at rural teacher-training colleges from 1993-1997, while sponsored by the Amity Foundation, the largest charity in China, and the National Council of Churches of the USA.
 Susan and her husband also worked as short-term volunteers at Prem Dan, the house for the destitute and dying, run by the Missionaries of Charity in Kolkata, India.
 They now live in Maryland with their three children.
 Susan has a Master’s degree in International Development Management from American University.

-Frank_BreenFather Frank Breen, MM, program associate, works at the New York office as Maryknoll NGO representative at the United Nations where the Maryknoll Sisters and the Maryknoll Fathers & Brothers have consultative status with the Economic and Social Council (ECOSOC).
-[Both organizations are also affiliated with the UN Department of Public Information (DPI).]
+Frank_BreenFather Frank Breen, MM, Society Justice and Peace Coordinator, corresponds on environmental issues from the UN and updates from the Africa Region.
 Fr.
 Breen was ordained in 1970 and for the next twenty-nine years he worked in Kenya, in three parishes in various parts of the country, and as the foreign correspondent for Maryknoll Magazine for five years, based in Nairobi.
 In 1999, he returned to the United States and did Maryknoll Development work for eight years.
 In 2007, he began living with his mother, while doing a nine-month sabbatical on environmental readings.
 In 2008, he embarked on writing The History of Maryknoll in Africa, a five-volume production that took nine years to complete.
 After his mother died in 2013, he moved to Maryknoll, New York in 2014.
 In September 2017, he joined the OGC staff.
 Fr.
 Breen lives at Maryknoll, New York and works with religious groups doing advocacy and educational work in conjunction with the United Nations.

 Sr Margaret LacsonSister Margaret Lacson, MM, program associate, works at the New York office as Maryknoll NGO representative at the United Nations where the Maryknoll Sisters and the Maryknoll Fathers & Brothers have consultative status with the Economic and Social Council (ECOSOC).
 A Philippines native, she was assigned to work in Japan in 1993 where she worked until 2022.
 Following her volunteering at a women’s shelter and the Yokohama Diocese’s Office for Solidarity with Migrants, she founded the Kalakasan Migrant Women Empowerment Center in December 2002 with 9 other committed Catholic Sisters and lay people..
 There she helped immigrant women, primarily Filipinos, in abusive relationships through crisis intervention, advocacy and networking, follow-up care, and children’s programming.
 The Center thrives to this day.
 She is particularly appreciative of inter-religious dialogue, Zen Buddhism, Shinto practices, the Way of Tea, and inner spirituality, and feels that her work has enabled her to be a bridge between cultures.

-Lisa Sullivan, Faith-Economy-Ecology senior program officer, served as a Maryknoll Lay Missioner with her family in Bolivia and Venezuela for twenty years.
-She worked alongside barrio youth in Barquisimeto, Venezuela to create the Centro San Juan, a vibrant community center that celebrates Afro-Venezuelan culture.
-She also developed the Rutilio Grande Center, with a focus on leadership formation and networking among social movements in Lara State.
+Lisa Sullivan, Integral Ecology senior program officer, served as a Maryknoll Lay Missioner with her family in Bolivia and Venezuela for twenty years where she worked with barrio youth to create the vibrant Afro-Venezuelan community center.
 She later worked with the School of the Americas Watch as Latin America Coordinator, organizing citizen diplomacy delegations to 18 countries.
-Early in her stay in Venezuela, Lisa began to plant hundreds of fruit trees on a barren plot in the mountains, and 25 years later this passion grew into a lush permaculture farm called Conuco Colibrí.
-For the last five years - during Venezuela’s severe food crisis – Lisa and her partner converted Conuco Colibrí into a community teaching farm for children and youth.
-Lisa is excited to be back in her native Virginia where she enjoys being close to her family after many years abroad.
+Early in her stay in Venezuela, Lisa began to plant hundreds of fruit trees on a barren plot in the mountains, and 20 years later this passion grew into a lush permaculture farm called Conuco Colibrí.
+During the height of Venezuela’s severe food crisis, Lisa and her husband converted Conuco Colibrí into a community teaching farm for children and youth.
+Lisa has brought that passion for the earth to her current role doing international advocacy and education on issues of climate change from a faith perspective.